Environment and classical channels in categorical quantum mechanics: Introduction

 Section \ref{sec:classicality} outlines how we conceive the classical-quantum distinction.
-Section \ref{sec:background} recalls the notion of \em classical structure\em, \bR and Section \ref{sec:compclassstruc} discusses complementary (or unbiasedness) thereof\e.
-Section \ref{sec:environment} introduces the notion of \em environment\em, and Section \ref{sec:channel} combines environment and classical structure to form a \em classical channel\em, \em measurements \em \bR (\S\ref{subsec:meas}) \e and \em control operations \em \bR (\S\ref{subsec:cont})\e, and studies the role of \em complementarity \em \bR --\S\ref{sec:Densinterp} provides an explicit interpretation of the graphical language within Hilbert space quantum mechanics for the specific case of qubits. \e In Section \ref{sec:examples} we derive basic quantum informatic protocols.
+Section \ref{sec:background} recalls the notion of \em classical structure\em, and Section \ref{sec:compclassstruc} discusses complementary (or unbiasedness) thereof.
+Section \ref{sec:environment} introduces the notion of \em environment\em, and Section \ref{sec:channel} combines environment and classical structure to form a \em classical channel\em, \em measurements \em (\S\ref{subsec:meas}) and \em control operations \em (\S\ref{subsec:cont}), and studies the role of \em complementarity \em --\S\ref{sec:Densinterp} provides an explicit interpretation of the graphical language within Hilbert space quantum mechanics for the specific case of qubits.
+In Section \ref{sec:examples} we derive basic quantum informatic protocols.
 While we restrict ourselves to pure states and operations, our graphical framework straightforwardly extends to mixed states and operations, as indicated in Section \ref{sec:Selinger}.

-\bR We assume that the reader is familiar with the basic concepts of quantum computation, such as states, operations, measurement and control.
+We assume that the reader is familiar with the basic concepts of quantum computation, such as states, operations, measurement and control.
 The graphical language for symmetric monoidal categories is surveyed in \cite{SelingerSurvey}, and a tutorial tailored towards applications in categorical quantum mechanics is \cite{CatsII}.
-In this context, he reader may also find chapters \S2 and \S4 of \cite{CoeckeDuncanII} useful.
+In this context, chapters \S2 and \S4 of \cite{CD2} are also useful.